 We’re are a bunch of ordinary people just like you, and we’re out to challenge the austerity that’s being imposed upon us, harming us all.
-With your help, we aim to replace austerity with a new story, one that says that we all deserve adequately funded public services and an adequate income whenever we need welfare support.
+We aim to replace austerity with a new story, one that says that we all deserve adequately funded public services and an adequate income whenever we need welfare support.

 The People’s Assembly was established in 2013 to campaign both against the continuing austerity policies to which the most vulnerable are subjected and for alternative, more equitable solutions to the challenges facing Britain.
 In addition to the national umbrella organisation, local People’s Assemblies are being set up in order to strengthen grass-roots engagement with the campaign.